Photo: Computer-aided Design and Drafting instructor, Roberto Romano

 Q: What kinds of advancement opportunities can graduates qualify for?

 Q: What backgrounds do your students come from?
-Are there people of all ages in the CADD program?
+Are there people of all ages in CAD training?

 Roberto: We have students from all different backgrounds.
 Some have design and drafting experience, while others are completely new to the field.